leopuleo/easy-panorama/README.md

 1. Enqueuing of Paver Javascript and CSS files.
 2. Customization of Paver appearance and behaviour from the Panorama Settings page.
 3. Other geek settings in the Advanced Settings page.
-4. Add [easy_panorama] shortcode to embed panoramic images with no hassle.
+4. [easy_panorama] shortcode to embed panoramic images with no hassle.

 ## Contribution
 There are many ways to contribute to this plugin: